eclipse-tracecompass/org.eclipse.tracecompass/CONTRIBUTING.md

 it directly to the project's GitHub (see below).

 This project uses GitHub issues to track ongoing development and issues.
-In order to contribute, please first [open an issue](issues) that clearly describes the bug you intend to fix or the feature you would like to add.
+In order to contribute, please first [open an issue][issues] that clearly describes the bug you intend to fix or the feature you would like to add.
 Make sure you provide a way to reproduce the bug or test the proposed feature.